-Links are and will remain the most important factor when it comes to ranking your site.
+Links are and will remain the most important factor when it comes to your site ranking in search.
 Having high-quality links pointing to your site strengthens your domain and searchability.
 Internal links help users find related or relevant content within your site.
 Since this post is about on-page SEO we won’t cover link building best practices.
 But, if you’re interested here are a few pieces of content to check out when getting started with a link building strategy.

 When adding links to your content it's important that you have both internal and external links.
 A lot of people don’t want to link to external sources for fear that it will drive people away from their site.
 But, having external or outbound links actually helps your site's visibility.
 When adding outbound links, just make the link open in a new page.
 That way your user never leaves your site.
 Check out the list of best on-page linking practices below.

 Speed can either boost or kill your SEO efforts.
-According to a post on Kissmetrics, 47% of consumers expect a web page to load in 2 seconds or less.
+According to Google Web Masters while they consider 2 seconds the ecommerce threshold for website acceptability, the goal at Google is under half a second.
 That’s fast.
 So if your site loads slowly, users will bounce and Google will devalue the authority of your site.